DataDog/documentation/content/en/continuous_integration/tests/java.md

 When specifying `javaagent` arguments, include the following:

-* Enable CI visibility by setting the `dd.civisibility.enabled` property to `true`.
+* Enable CI Visibility by setting the `dd.civisibility.enabled` property to `true`.
-* Define the environment where the tests are being run using the `dd.env property` (for example `local` when running tests on a developer workstation or `ci` when running them on a CI provider).
+* Define the environment where the tests are being run using the `dd.env property` (for example: `local` when running tests on a developer workstation or `ci` when running them on a CI provider).
 * Define the name of the service or library being tested in the `dd.service property`.

-For example, in an Ant project the `build.xml` file would have to be modified the following way:
+For example, the `build.xml` file in an Ant project would have to be modified in the following way:
 {{< code-block lang="xml" >}}
 <project name="my-project" default="test" xmlns:if="ant:if">
   <!-- ... -->